What does successful weight loss maintenance look like?

 Which conclusions can we draw?

-You need to know that you just can lose some weight eating less calories than you need.
-Either you eat less calories or you burn more calories.
+You need to know that you just can lose some weight eating fewer calories than you need.
+Either you eat fewer calories or you burn more calories.
 To keep your weight long-term, you need to find a perfect balance in your normal course of life.

-Some tips and tricks how to maintain your weight
+Some tips and tricks on how to maintain your weight

-Don’t stress yourself!
 Having stress is totally counterproductive to weight loss.
-Our body releases cortisol, a steroid stress hormone, when being stressed.
+Our body releases cortisol, a steroid stress hormone when being stressed.
 Having high cortisol levels is an indicator for the rest of our body to be alarmed due to evolution.
-Less important metabolic processes such as the fat metabolism are shut down.
+Less important metabolic processes such as fat metabolism are shut down.
 Therefore, it is quite impossible to burn fat while being stressed.
-Plus, cortisol has been implicated as a factor in motivating food intake – even when you’re not really hungry.
+Plus, cortisol has been implicated as a factor in motivating food intake – even when you’re not starving.
 Each of us reacts differently to stress.
 Some of us even tend to lose weight but this is linked to people forgetting to eat while having chronic stress.

 How do I maintain my weight loss?

-10 years ago, I’ve lost about 30kg and I still maintain my weight.
+More than 10 years ago, I’ve lost about 30 kg and I still maintain my weight.
 What’s my secret recipe?
 I’ve discovered my passion for doing sports.
 Plus, I avoid eating empty calories.
 Empty calories can be mainly found in processed food such as pasta, white bread, rice, sweets, juices, and sugar.
+I try to avoid all of them.
+Actually, I don’t even like these types of “food”.
 Furthermore, I’m quite rational considering food.
 Just as in my daily life: I avoid being surrounded by people who are not good for my soul and pull me down.
 I simply quit meeting them.
 For me, that’s the same procedure with food.
-If I eat something and feel bad or guilty afterwards, you can be sure it was the last time the food will end up on my plate.
+If I eat something and feel bad or guilty afterward, you can be sure it was the last time the food will end up on my plate.
+I’m focusing on a wholefood plant-based, vegan diet.

 What’s your personal secret recipe?
 Did you ever lose a lot of weight and had problems maintaining it?
 I’m looking forward to your experiences!